Balancing Real Life & Business - Get Your Cuppa Tea and Lets Get REAL

-I didn’t know I would end up building a business by creating Culture Trekking.
+I didn't know I would end up building a business by creating Culture Trekking.
+If you want to read my full, unabridged version of 'About Janiel Green', I go into all the details of how this started there.
 I have been traveling since I was 14 with my Dad.
 He does special events for gigs like Orange Bowl Half Time, Sugar Bowl, All-Stars, Final Four (all sports related stuff).
-He is creative and taught me how to be creative when he would paint pictures of prancing gorillas, evil sorceress’ when trying to learn to play the piano or take a shape of a cloud we were viewing on the trampoline and create a story from it.
+He is creative and taught me how to be creative when he would paint pictures of prancing gorillas, evil sorceress' when trying to learn to play the piano or take a shape of a cloud we were viewing on the trampoline and create a story from it.

 I still work full time as a Physician Assistant at forty hours per week, talk all the time on the phone, and when I would go home I don't feel like talking to anyone else.
 I was also living with my Grandmother at the time who would go to bed at 7 pm.
 I loved her too much to make her worried by going out to make friends or have the TV upstairs on loud.
 So I made a home in her unfinished basement while my own home was being built.
 I worked so hard, sacrificed a lot to get where I'm at - so don't think this journey is easy.